Next Start

 Braking systems in passenger vehicles use two primary types of brakes: disc brakes and drum brakes.
 While they both bring a vehicle to a stop, they differ in design and operation.

-Disc brakes are the only type used in the front of vehicles but may be found at all four wheels.
+Disc brakes are the only type used in the front of vehicles but may be found on all four wheels.
 All passenger vehicles made and sold in the United States will have disc brakes on the front and possibly the rear as well, while drum brakes will only be found on the rear of U.S autos.

 Drum Brakes